Bourrée in E minor: Jethro Tull version

-Jethro Tull used the first eight bars of the piece as the basis for the song "Bourée" from their 1969 album Stand Up.
+Jethro Tull used the first eight bars of the piece as the basis for the song "Bourée", from their 1969 album Stand Up.
+Like many Jethro Tull songs, it prominently features Ian Anderson's flute playing.
+The song also includes a bass guitar solo, played by Glenn Cornick on the original recording.
 Alternate studio recordings appear on The Jethro Tull Christmas Album and the 25th Anniversary Box Set.
-It is a staple of the band's setlists, and appears on the live albums Bursting Out, A Little Light Music, Nothing Is Easy: Live at the Isle of Wight 1970, and Live at Montreux 2003, as well as the concert DVD Living with the Past.
-In April 2011, Jethro Tull frontman Ian Anderson played a duet version of the song with NASA astronaut Cady Coleman, who was on board the International Space Station at the time, as a celebration of 50 years of human spaceflight.
+It is a staple of the band's concerts, and appears on the live albums Bursting Out, A Little Light Music, Nothing Is Easy: Live at the Isle of Wight 1970, and Live at Montreux 2003, as well as the concert DVD Living with the Past.

+In April 2011, Anderson played a duet version of the song with NASA astronaut Cady Coleman, who was on board the International Space Station at the time, as a celebration of 50 years of human spaceflight.

 In popular culture

 The piece has been used by a number of musicians:

-In 2014 German youtube band "Son of a Bach" released a metal cover of the bourree, which was viewed almost 2 million times.